Sophie Becker (actor and ventriloquist): Early life and education

 Becker grew up in Berkeley, California and studied performance art at Wesleyan University.

 Career

 Becker's 2020 Off Off Broadway lead-role performance in "Really Really Gorgeous" was reviewed favorably by Jose Solis of the New York Times.
 Becker was given a Jerry Mahoney dummy by a man she met while line dancing.
-As the pandemic diminished her acting opportunities, she worked on her ventriloquism skills via Youtube.
-Becker performed at MOMA’s PS 21, Jean's, Roxy Cinema, the Rockaway Film Festival, Night Club 101 and other venues.
+As the pandemic diminished her acting opportunities, she worked on her ventriloquism skills via YouTube.
+Becker performed at MOMA's PS 21, Jean's, Roxy Cinema, the Rockaway Film Festival, Night Club 101 and other venues.
 Her act involved singing together with her Jerry Mahoney dummy and "often lamenting about Jerry’s former fame".
 Becker noted that ventriloquism eased her fear of having her jokes bomb on stage because she could blame bad writing on the dummy.

 As her career progressed, Becker commissioned a second, original dummy she named Ronnie to represent "the New York girl who is my id".
+Her dummies are made by Austin Phillips.